-- 97. Coinbase provides a trading facility through the electronic automated matching engine that it operates on the Coinbase Platform.
+97. Coinbase provides a trading facility through the electronic automated matching engine that it operates on the Coinbase Platform.
 According to the "Trading Rules" Coinbase publishes on its website, the matching engine is programmed with rules that determine how orders will interact and how the users entering such orders agree to the terms of a trade.
 For instance, according to Coinbase, the matching engine matches orders based on a price-time priority.
+Moreover, neither the buyer nor the seller knows the identity of the counterparty to the trade.